dialex/start-testing/docs/concepts/tester-responsibilities.md

 Besides the code, the team and the processes can also benefit from your testing.
 Work closely with your team to identify bottlenecks and keep on improving.
 Help your colleagues maintain a high velocity by recommending tools and practices that expedite your work.
 Use [retrospectives](/roles/agile-team-member.md) to share your concerns and suggestions.

+Working as a team, you achieve more, faster and with less pain.

 ### 🍎 Thinker